Bachelor of Science (Honours) in Data Science and Analytics

 # Extra credit bearing subject - Students not meeting the equivalent standard of the Undergraduate Degree Language Communication Requirements (LCR) based on their previous academic performance in AD/HD programmes will be required to take additional credits (English and/or Chinese) on top of the programme's normal credit requirement.

 (C) Work-Integrated Education (2 training credits)

 Students are required to spend a minimum of three weeks or 120 hours working in firms either during summer vacation or as part-timers.
 Discipline-related summer placements may be found in Hong Kong, the Chinese Mainland or overseas.
 These, and other forms of work experience, can be counted towards the WIE requirement, subject to the approval of the department.

 The BSc(Hons) in Data Science and Analytics programme is designed to develop students’ analytical, critical thinking, problem-solving and communication skills, which enables them to pursue a variety of careers in areas such as finance, telecoms, information technology, market research, manufacturing and pharmaceuticals.
 Graduates can also pursue further studies in postgraduate programmes locally or overseas.

-An Associate Degree or a Higher Diploma in IT, Statistics, Engineering, Science or Business from The Hong Kong Polytechnic University, or similar qualifications from other institutions or the equivalent.
+An Associate Degree or a Higher Diploma in IT, statistics, engineering, science or business from The Hong Kong Polytechnic University, or similar qualifications from other local educational institutions or equivalent.

 Additional Documents Required